era-platform/cene/notes/docs.md

 -
 ```
 (defn new-promise then ...)
-then (fn mode promise ...)
+then (fn promise ...)
 ```
 Constructs a monad.
-If invoked, it calls the callback in a later tick with the then-current modality and a fresh promise value, and it performs the callback's monadic side effects.
+If invoked, it calls the callback in a later tick with a fresh promise value, and it performs the callback's monadic side effects.
 The promise is not yet fulfilled.

 -
 ```
 (defn promise-fulfillment promise then ...)
-then (fn mode fulfillment ...)
+then (fn fulfillment ...)
 ```
 Constructs a monad.
-If invoked, it calls the callback in a later tick with the then-current modality and the promise's fulfillment value, and it performs the callback's monadic side effects.
+If invoked, it calls the callback in a later tick with the promise's fulfillment value, and it performs the callback's monadic side effects.
 If the promise is never actually fulfilled, this callback will not be called.

 -
 ```